sparkoo/przen/README.md

 # PullRequest ZEN (przen)

-Have your PullRequest clean from annoying spamming bot comments.
+Have your PullRequest clean from annoying spamming bot comments to feel like in a Zen garden.

 Download latest: https://github.com/sparkoo/przen/releases/latest/download/przen